burtcorp/regentanz/README.md

 ## Limitations

-Regentanz unfortunately does not support CloudFormation's YAML syntax for intrinsic functions.
+* Regentanz unfortunately does not support CloudFormation's YAML syntax for intrinsic functions.
+* The support for validating large templates is currently broken.

 # Copyright